SvenVw/fdm/.changeset/bright-pillows-wink.md

 ---
-"@svenvw/fdm-app": minor
+"@svenvw/fdm-app": patch
 ---

-Removed clutter from form-upload components by moving the drag and drop handlers into a new Dropzone component.
+Removed clutter from form-upload components by moving the drag-and-drop handlers into a new Dropzone component.